List of NBA annual rebounding leaders

 Chamberlain has won the most rebounding titles in his career, with 11.
 Dennis Rodman has won a record seven consecutive rebounding titles.
 Moses Malone has won six rebounding titles.
 Howard has won five rebounding titles.
 Kevin Garnett and Bill Russell have won four rebounding titles each.
 Drummond has won four rebounding titles.
-Elvin Hayes, Dikembe Mutombo, Hakeem Olajuwon, Ben Wallace, and DeAndre Jordan are the only other players who have won the title multiple times.
+Elvin Hayes, Dikembe Mutombo, Hakeem Olajuwon, Ben Wallace, DeAndre Jordan, and Domantas Sabonis are the only other players who have won the title multiple times.
 Six players have won the rebounding title and the NBA championship in the same season: Mikan in 1953 with the Minneapolis Lakers; Russell in 1959, 1964, and 1965 with the Boston Celtics; Chamberlain in 1967 and 1972 with the Philadelphia 76ers and the Los Angeles Lakers, respectively; Bill Walton in 1977 with the Portland Trail Blazers; Malone in 1983 with the 76ers; and Rodman in 1996, 1997, and 1998 with the Chicago Bulls.